dry-rb/dry-operation/docsite/source/index.html.md

 ### Handling Results

-After calling an operation, you get back either a `Success` or a `Failure`.
+After calling an operation, you will receive either a `Success` or a `Failure`.
 You can pattern match on this result to handle each situation:

 ```ruby
 case CreateUser.new.(input)